aiven/devportal/docs/products/clickhouse/howto/enable-tiered-storage.rst

 Enable tiered storage in Aiven for ClickHouse® |beta|
 =====================================================

-Learn how to enable the tiered storage feature on your Aiven for CliockHouse® service and activate it for specific tables.
+Learn how to enable the tiered storage feature on your Aiven for ClickHouse® service and activate it for specific tables.

 .. seealso::